Moro Province

 Moro Province was a province of the Philippines consisting of the regions of Zamboanga, Lanao, Cotabato, Davao, and Jolo.
-It was later split into provinces and regions organized under the Department of Mindanao and Sulu, along with the former provinces of Agusan, and current province of Bukidnon.
+It was later split into provinces and regions organized under the Department of Mindanao and Sulu, along with the former province of Agusan and the current province of Bukidnon.

 History

 After the dissolution of the Republic of Zamboanga and others part of Mindanao are under US rule, the US civil government led by Governor William Howard Taft authorized the creation of the Moro Province that includes "all of the territory of the Philippines lying south of the eight parallel of latitude, excepting the island of Palawan and the eastern portion of the northwest peninsula of Mindanao."
 Moro Province was created by the virtue of Act No. 787 on June 1, 1903.
 Major General Leonard Wood, with the capacity of commander of the Army Department of Mindanao-Sulu was appointed governor of the province on August 6, 1903.

 The Moro Province provided chances to carry out the American mandate.
 Slavery was abolished, and the common people were protected from their traditional leaders and other threats.
 A tribal ward court system was created to introduce American justice.
 Selected Moro leaders gained limited power, while public works and education were expanded.
 Americans and Christian Filipinos were encouraged to settle in "Moroland" to help improve agriculture among Muslim Filipinos.

 The response of the Moro people to U.S. military rule was mixed, with some groups supporting the U.S. while others resisted.
 This varied response is due to the diverse background of the Moros.
 Historian Patricio N. Abinales noted that the U.S. formed alliances with certain leaders in the divided Muslim communities, using a strategy of both suppression and cooperation.
 They drew from their experiences with Native Americans, allowing some collaborators to maintain arms and control their communities.
 Some alliances with Moro leaders worked out, but many did not.
 Moros continued to fight for their freedom, even after the Philippine-American war ended in 1902.
 The US military labeled the uprisings from 1903-1913 as "Moro rebellions".
 One significant event was the Bud Dajo massacre of 1906, where over 600 Moros, mostly women, were killed.
 The U.S. had better weapons while Moros mostly used blades and tried to get firearms.
 Given the circumstances, the Moro Rebellions were brutal killings of those who resisted.